ElliotMoffatt/BulletHell/PatchNotes.md

 # Patch Notes
 Any major updates to the game will be listed here

+# Patch 1.0.3 (13th March, 2019)

+- Added Backwards fire for the player

 # Patch 1.0.1  (13th March, 2019)

 - Removed acceleration from player (Player accelerates to full speed instantly)